nikunj-taneja/squares/README.md

 A MetaSquares clone built in C.
 <br>
-It is a two player strategy board game with simple rules and deep strategy, developed as a part of my freshman year programming course.
+It is a two player board game with simple rules and deep strategy, developed as a part of my freshman year programming course.
 The game is adapted from the online flash version available <a href="http://www.fastswf.com/2wsAnK8">here</a>.
 The game was originally designed by <a href="http://www.scottkim.com/">Scott Kim</a>.

 Squares is a CLI application with 2 game modes:
 * Human v/s Human